 White bass are being caught in creek channels and along breaks.

 Wipers can be caught along with white bass so it is important to properly identify your catch before putting it on a stringer.
 Click HERE for tips on identifying wipers.

 |White Perch||Up to 6-inch||

-Anglers are reporting catching white perch all around the lake.
-Nearly any live bait, especially night crawlers, are quickly being eaten by the white perch.
-Small hooks baited with a piece of worm and drifted over flats are fished on old roads will produce catches of white perch.
-The perch are also taking artificial baits including crank baits, spinners, and spoons.
+Nearly any live bait, especially night crawlers, is quickly eaten by white perch.
+Small hooks baited with a piece of worm and drifted over flats or fished on old roads will produce catches of white perch.
 Unfortunately the majority of the white perch are around 5-inches long and of little interest to anglers.
 Remember to kill all white perch that you catch.

 Click HERE for info on properly identifying white perch.

 |White crappie||Fair to Good||up to 14-inch||Fishing jigs along river channels is producing.
 A lot of smaller 8 to 9-inch are being caught with the occasional fish up to 14 to 15-inches.|